benjaminmishra/form3-client-go/README.md

    - run ```make docker.cleanup``` in the root directory of the codebase.

 ## Versioning
-This library follows semver at a high level.
-At this moment this is labelled as minor version 1.
+This library follows semver.
+At this moment this is labelled as v1.0.0-alpha release.

 ## Features yet to be implemened and issues